JustOdrep/PesateProject/Pagina/readme.md

 ## Demo

-As this started as a CS50 Final Proyect, here is a short video to present it: link
+See my demo in youtube with this [link](https://youtu.be/9vpQ5jjcg7Q).

 ## Getting Started
 1. Clone it from github
 2. In the command line:
         pip install -r requirements.txt
 3. In the command line :
     cd Pagina
     py -m flask run